City-of-Helsinki/mlops-template/README.md

 ## Contributing

-See [here](https://github.com/City-of-Helsinki/ml_project_template/blob/master/CONTRIBUTING.md) on how to contribute.
+See `CONTRIBUTING.md` on how to contribute.

 ## Copyright

 Copyright 2021 City-of-Helsinki.
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this project's files except in compliance with the License.
 A copy of the License is provided in the LICENSE file in this repository.

-This template was built using [nbdev](https://nbdev.fast.ai/) on top of the [nbdev template](https://github.com/fastai/nbdev_template) by fast.ai, Inc.
+This template was built using [nbdev](https://nbdev.fast.ai/) on top of the fast.ai [nbdev template](https://github.com/fastai/nbdev_template).

 ## Now you are all set up and ready to begin you ML project!